-A basic course introducing the theories, processes and techniques involved in researching, planning and implementing programs designed to influence public opinion and behavior, particularly as based on communication theory.
+A basic course introducing the theories, processes and fields associated with public relations.
+Students will be involved in researching, planning and implementing programs designed to influence public opinions based on relevant theory.
 3 credits.

 L.COM-202: Public Relations Writing